shecodes-students/learning-resources/README.md

 Contribute via Github
 ======================
 This document is a machine-readable database in markdown format.
 Please send us pull requests if you found a great tutorial that should be included.
-(Simply click [here](https://github.com/shecodes-students/learning-resources/edit/master/README.md) to edit in the convenience of your browser)
+(The easiset way to do that is to click the _Edit_ button on the right hand side above the main headline, then you can edit in the convenience of your browser.)

 Who we are
 ==========